Hykudoru/TextGauge/README.md

 ### Method
 $(selector).textgauge(options)

-### Options (object)
+### Options
-- **limit** : The maximum input allowed.
+**limit** : The maximum input allowed.
-- **theme** : Choose any one of 3 class themes (tg-theme-light, tg-theme-dark, tg-theme-electron).
+**theme** : Choose any one of 3 class themes (tg-theme-light, tg-theme-dark, tg-theme-electron).
-- **colorPos** : Hexidecimal or named color assigned to number indicator when still within the limit.
+**colorPos** : Hexidecimal or named color assigned to number indicator when still within the limit.
-- **colorNeg** : Hexidecimal or named color assigned to number indicator when exceeded the limit.
+**colorNeg** : Hexidecimal or named color assigned to number indicator when exceeded the limit.
-- **onPos** : Callback function that fires as the user types while still within boundaries.
+**onPos** : Callback function that fires as the user types while still within boundaries.
-- **onNeg** : Callback function that fires as the user types while beyond boundaries.
+**onNeg** : Callback function that fires as the user types while beyond boundaries.

 ### HTML Snippet
 ```